Exhibition participation? Don’t make these 10 common mistakes

-Too much focus on logistics
+1. Too much focus on logistics

-Unqualified employees in your exhibition stand
+2. Unqualified employees in your exhibition stand

 The success of your exhibition participation might be determined by communication rather than selling.
 You could use your top seller.
 It takes however much more to attract attention in a stand.
-Communication skills and enthusiasm are indispensable to keep a conversation going and some people do better than others.
+Communication skills and enthusiasm are indispensable to keep a conversation going, and some people do better than others.

 Take a good look at your team’s composition as well.
 Select people who will make the best possible contribution and not necessarily employees you are close to.
 In short: Compose your team in a commercial, professional way.

-Not qualifying leads and forwarding them straight to the Sales department
+3. Not qualifying leads and forwarding them straight to the Sales department

 There are various kinds of leads.
-For this reason it is unwise to forward all contact data unseen, without any explanation, to the sales department.
+For this reason, it is unwise to forward all contact data unseen, without any explanation, to the sales department.

 If you have a good conversation with a valuable lead, you should make as many notes as possible.
-You can for example use your smartphone or the free program Evernote.
+You can, for example, use your smartphone or the free program Evernote.
 Take a picture of the business card and note everything you can remember of this conversation.
 Evernote will save it online, allowing you to read it later on.

-Always participating in the same exhibitions
+4. Always participating in the exhibition shows that are familiar

-Too much information
+5. Too much information

 A major pitfall for exhibition participants: They want to give too much information.
 Enthusiasm is one thing; a stand is, however, no department store and the best thing you can do is formulate a clear message which will attract attention.
-People often decide in a in a fraction of a second if they want to talk to you, so make it yourself as easy as possible and don’t try to satisfy everyone.
+People often decide in a fraction of a second if they want to talk to you, so make it yourself as easy as possible and don’t try to satisfy everyone.
 How will you attract attention and what’s your message?
 Think about it in advance.